souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_U21_SpringMongoDB_NoSQL_WebServices/mongoDBSpringBoot/README.md

     - Define attributes `id`, `date`, `title`, `body`, and `author` to represent fields in the document;
     - Annotate the `id` field with `@Id` to designate it as the primary key field;
     - Annotate the `date` field with `@JsonFormat(shape = JsonFormat.Shape.STRING, pattern = "yyyy-MM-dd'T'HH:mm:ss'Z'", timezone = "GMT")` to specify the date format for JSON serialization and deserialization;
-    - The `author` field should be of type `User`, establishing a nested relationship.
+    - The `author` field should be of type `AuthorResponseDTO`, establishing a relationship with the DTO.
 - **Constructors:**
     - Create a no-argument constructor required by the persistence framework;
     - Provide an all-arguments constructor for convenience.